 In my sleep coaching practice, I train people in special meditation-like techniques called The Sounder Sleep System.
 When combined with good sleep hygiene, sleep coaching to keep you on track, and a personalised program that works for you, The Sounder Sleep System relaxation techniques are like a secret weapon to help you fall asleep fast and fall back to sleep if you awaken.
 They also help you to reduce your stress levels during the day so that you can fall asleep more easily at night.

 Once you have these tools and skills you will easily be able to quiet your busy mind and relax your body.
 If our mind is calm, and our body relaxed, then if we need sleep, sleep will come.

 Rather than trying to fall asleep, training yourself to relax , as well developing good sleep habits, is the key to being able to fall asleep, and will mark the end of asking how to fall asleep and why can't I sleep.

 We all need 7-9 hours of good quality sleep each night in order to get the most out of our health and our lives.
 Learning to sleep better is possible for everyone, and sleeping well again is its own reward.

-For a telephone or video sleep consultation to help you get on the path to better sleep, fill out the contact form or email [email protected].
+For a Personalised Sleep Plan session to help you get on the path to better sleep, fill out the contact form or email [email protected].